The Science of Sleep: Simple Ways to Rest Better

 Blue light from screens suppresses melatonin.
 Stop using electronics at least 30–60 minutes before bed.
 Dim the lights.
 Switch to activities like reading, light stretching, or journaling.

-For a full guide on how to set the stage for rest, see our article on bedtime routines for restful sleep.
+For a full guide on how to set the stage for rest, see Bedtime Routine for Restful Sleep.

 3. Control Your Environment